restic/restic/doc/Design.md

       [...]
     ]

 This tree contains a file entry.
 In contrast to the entry above, the `subtree` field is not present and the `content` field contains a list with one plain text SHA-256 hash.
 The storage ID for this ID can in turn be looked up in the map.
 Data chunks stored as encrypted files in a sub directory of the directory `data`, similar to tree objects.

 The command `restic cat data` can be used to lookup, extract and decrypt data, e.g. for the data mentioned above:

     $ restic -r /tmp/restic-repo cat blob 50f77b3b4291e8411a027b9f9b9e64658181cc676ce6ba9958b95f268cb1109d | sha256sum
     Enter Password for Repository:
     50f77b3b4291e8411a027b9f9b9e64658181cc676ce6ba9958b95f268cb1109d  -

 As can be seen from the output of the program `sha256sum`, the hash is the same, so the correct data has been returned.

 Backups and Deduplication
 =========================

 For creating a backup, restic scans the target directory for all files, sub-directories and other entries.
 The data from each file is split into variable length chunks cut at offsets defined by a sliding window of 64 byte.
 The implementation uses Rabin Fingerprints for implementing this Content Defined Chunking (CDC).

+Files smaller than 512 KiB are not split, chunks are of 512 KiB to 8 MiB in size.
+The implementation aims for 1 MiB chunk size on average.

+For modified files, only modified chunks have to be saved in a subsequent backup.
+This even works if bytes are inserted or removed at arbitrary positions within the file.

 Files smaller than 512KiB are not split, chunks are of 512KiB to 8MiB in size.
 The implementation aims for 1MiB chunk size on average.